 - The Committee Chair should coordinate with the LEC President when the opportunity to speak to new classes arises.
 There should be a portion of the union presentation devoted to the reserve section of the contract.

-Why Would I Contact the New Hire and Mentor Committee?
+Why Would I Contact the New Hire – Reserve Committee?

 If you are new to Compass or new to the airline industry, you will discover the flight attendant career is unique.
 You will spend much of your time being independent, away from the eye of a supervisor.
 Such freedom can create some challenges.